HimOnly/GOWiSMFB-Work/README.md

 # GOWiSMFB-Work
-This repository contains the job awarded by GOWiS Soluxions to build a website for their Micro Finance Bank
+This repository contains the job awarded by GOWiS Soluxions to build a website for their Micro Finance Bank.

+To get whole files, just download the zip file